szabadkabence/icinga-deployer/README.md

 subdirectory = Network Device, Compute Node, Storage location = Office1, Server Room1, Server Room2
 ```
+The main_directory and subdirectory options are usable to determine the directory of the host configuration files inside /etc/icinga2/conf.d/hosts directory
 ## Notes

 - **SSH Security**: The app uses `sshpass` to handle password-based SSH connections.
 It is recommended to switch to SSH key-based authentication for better security.